Ze-Rato/Battleship-TI-BASIC/README.md

 ## Upadtes and Patches

-V1- Launch and translation to English.
+V1- Launch and translation to English./n
 V1.1- Made the getKey more efficient.

 ## Final Notes